brianush1/progressplus/README.md

 # ProgressPlus
-Tampermonkey script for more ProgressBook features
+Userscript for more ProgressBook features

 All rights reserved

 ## How to Install:
-NOTE: Tampermonkey no longer works, as it is now blocked.
+NOTE: Tampermonkey no longer works on the school laptops, because it's now blocked.
 Please install Violentmonkey instead: https://chrome.google.com/webstore/detail/violentmonkey/jinjaccalgkegednnccohejagnlnfdag?hl=en

 1. Click the Violentmonkey icon to bring up this menu and click the plus (`+`) icon.
 ![Step 1](https://raw.githubusercontent.com/brianush1/progressplus/master/images/violentmonkey.png)